-Moreover, the Group's employees' end of service benefit charge has increased / decreased by SR 5.2 million and SR 7.8 million during the period ended June 30, 2016 and the year ended December 31, 2016, respectively.
+Moreover, the Group's employees' end of service benefit charge has decreased by SR 7.8 million during the year ended December 31, 2016.

 Further, under the pre-convergence GAAP, the Group recorded its liability under Employee benefits based on regulatory requirements.
 In order to determine the liability under IFRS Standards, the Group performed detailed actuarial valuation of its Employee Benefits.
-Consequently, actuarial loss amounting to SR 25.06 million has been recognized in Other Comprehensive Income with a corresponding increase in the liability, for the year ended December 31, 2016.
+Consequently, actuarial loss amounting to SR 25.06 million has been recognized in Other Comprehensive Income with a corresponding increase in the liability for the year ended December 31, 2016.
+The Group's share of the said actuarial loss amounts to SR 21.67 million which has been recognised in the retained earnings as at year ended December 31, 2016.